pyeventsourcing/eventsourcing/docs/topics/process.rst

 system, (unless there isn't one, when it begins an election to become leader?) and the actor system could run actors on it, reducing the load on other nodes.

-Prompts from one process application-partition could be sent to another as actor messages, rather than with a publish-subscribe service.
+Prompts from one process application-pipeline could be sent to another as actor messages, rather than with a publish-subscribe service.
 The address could be requested from the system, and the prompt sent directly.